moveit/moveit.ros.org/documentation/contributing/continuous_integration/index.markdown

 ### CI Container

 An image optimized for running continuous integration with Travis.
 This container downloads all of the MoveIt source code, using MoveIt's rosinstall file, and then installs all the required dependencies for that source code.
 It then removes the source code before saving the image.
-It uses ``ros-shadow-fixed`` and runs ``apt-get dist-upgrade`` to ensure it has the latest code.
+It uses ``ros-shadow-fixed`` and runs ``apt dist-upgrade`` to ensure it has the latest code.

 ## Source Container